Best Books3

 Faithful Place

-(by- Linda ) This is a character driven novel that pulls the reader into the middle of a very dysfunctional Irish family.
+This is a character-driven novel that pulls the reader into the middle of a very dysfunctional Irish family.
 French's descriptions of the everyday banter and interactions between these family members are powerful and easily succeed at immersing the reader in their lives and neighborhood.
-Frank's father is abusive and an alcoholic, his mother is tough rather than warm and tends toward being verbally abusive.
-French does a good job of demonstrating the suffocating feeling of what it's like for Frank to walk back into this mix after escaping it for 20 years.
+Frank's father is abusive and an alcoholic; his mother is strict rather than warm and tends toward being verbally abusive.
+French does a good job of conveying the suffocating feeling of Frank's return to this mix after escaping it for 20 years.
 She uses dialog and realistic situations to show the family friction created by this move.

 It's interesting to compare Frank with his brother, who never left home.
 She also poses some tough questions on child, parent, and sibling responsibility and loyalty.
-There is a body and a crime but, the mystery is not what draws you into this book; the who-done-it peaks your interest, but this thread tends to meander without much suspense or tension.
-My main criticism is although Tana French excels at creating dialog and using it to move the plot and create wonderful intimacy with her characters; for me it was excessive at times causing the story to drag.
+There is a body and a crime but the mystery is not what draws you into this book; the whodunit piques your interest, but this thread tends to meander without much suspense or tension.
+My main criticism is that, although Tana French excels at creating dialogue and using it to move the plot and create incredible intimacy with her characters, it was excessive at times, causing the story to drag.

 Discussion Questions